MOHAMMADHASINA/calender/README.md

-# calender
-CALENDAR APPLICATION FOR COMMUNICATION TRACKING Submitted By:
+# CALENDAR APPLICATION FOR COMMUNICATION TRACKING
+Submitted By:
 •	Name: MOHAMMAD HASINA
 •	Email: hasinamd12@gmail.com

-#Project Overview
+# Project Overview
 Project Title: Calendar Application for Communication Tracking
 Objective: The objective is to develop a React-based Calendar Application that helps my company maintain strong relationships with other organizations by efficiently tracking communication.
 This app will enable logging past interactions, planning future follow-ups, and managing engagement frequency based on predefined schedules.
 I will focus on ensuring the tool is user-friendly, clear, and handles data efficiently.usability, clarity, and efficient data handling.

-#GitHub Repository Details
+# GitHub Repository Details
 Repository Link: https://github.com/MOHAMMADHASINA/calender
 Repository Structure:
 •	/src: Contains all source code files, organized into components, services, and utilities.
 •	/public: Static assets used in the application.
-•	README.md: Detailed setup, deployment instructions, and application notes.
 Highlights:
 •	Modular and reusable components.
 •	Separation of concerns adhered to in design.
 •	Inline comments for better code understanding.

-#Deployment Details
+# Deployment Details
 Live Application URL: https://calender-application-orpin.vercel.app/ Platform Used: Vercel
 Deployment Process: